rynkow/quiz/README.md

 # QuizzApp
-Web app that allows users to create, store, access and solve quizzes (quizzes consist of arbitrary amount of multiple-choice questions).
-Logged users sore their anser statistics on the server and can tag questions as memorized/needs-to-review.
+Web app that allows users to create, store, access and solve quizzes (quizzes consist of an arbitrary amount of multiple-choice questions).
+Logged users store their answer statistics on the server and can tag questions as memorized/needs-to-review.

 ## Technology Stack